September 7, 2019

-No fewer than 5 marinas provide service to the area, the largest being MacDougalls’ Cape Cod Marine Service, which celebrates its 75th anniversary this year (2014).
-Established in 1938, MacDougalls’ is the largest marina and service facility on Cape Cod, and can accommodate boats up to 150’.
-It offers a 75-ton Travelift, a fuel dock, showers and laundry, free WiFi, a paint shop, storage, a canvas shop, engine and hull repair and transient dockage for nearly any size vessel.
+No fewer than five marinas provide service to the area, the largest being MacDougalls’ Cape Cod Marine Service.
+Established in 1938, MacDougalls’ is the largest marina and service facility on Cape Cod, and can accommodate boats up to 150 feet.
+It offers a 75-ton Travelift, a fuel dock, showers and laundry, free WiFi, a paint shop, storage, a canvas shop, engine and hull repair, and transient dockage for nearly any size vessel.

 Across the harbor is Falmouth Marine, another full-service marina offering haul-out, repair, fuel and transient dockage.
 Farther north and also on the west side of the harbor is the Falmouth Marine Park, a public facility that’s home to the harbormaster’s office and the Falmouth town marina, which also offers transient slips.
 Just north of that is Pier 37, a valet rack-storage and outboard service facility that’s popular among fishermen.

-Back on the east side of the harbor, north of MacDougalls’, is North Marine, owned by Peter Nicholas of Boston Scientific.
-Adjacent to North Marine is the Island Queen ferry terminal.
-The Island Queen, along with 2 other small ferries in the harbor, makes frequent trips to and from Martha’s Vineyard.
+Back on the east side of the harbor, north of MacDougalls’, is North Marine and the Island Queen ferry terminal.
+The Island Queen, along with two other small ferries in the harbor, make frequent trips to and from Martha’s Vineyard.
 In other words, be aware that Falmouth Harbor can be a busy place, particularly on summer weekends.
-Watch out for other vessels when approaching and leaving the harbor, especially at night or in the fog.
-Aside from marine traffic, however, the approaches are relatively deep and free of hazards.
+Aside from marine traffic, however, the approaches are deep and relatively deep and free of hazards.

 Yet another advantage to launching or keeping one’s boat in Falmouth Harbor is its accessibility.
-Unlike many other Cape Cod launching spots, Falmouth is just 12 miles or so from the Cape Cod Canal, and there’s usually a lot less traffic to deal with.
+The harbor is just 12 miles or so from the Cape Cod Canal, so there’s usually less traffic to deal with.

 It should also be noted that Falmouth is a somewhat overlooked summer vacation spot.
 The long, white-sand beaches east of Falmouth Harbor are some of the finest on Cape Cod, and offer warmer, calmer water than what you’ll normally find on the Outer Cape.